 Pretty soon, there will probably be more Australian coffee shops in New York than American ones.
 Citizens of Chelsea is one of them, and as such you’ll find such words as “brekkie” and “avo smash” here.
 If you want to meet someone for a flat white and healthy food in a bright space, come here.
 It’s also walking distance from Penn Station.

 La Pecora Bianca is certainly not a coffee shop.
-However, this fairly high-end Italian restaurant in Nomad does operate a coffee bar every day starting at 8am.
-The large, attractive space offers the rare combo of a good spot for both a coffee meeting and people watching.
+However, this Italian restaurant in Nomad does operate a coffee bar starting at 8am on weekdays and 9am on weekends.
+And the large, attractive space offers the rare combo of being a good spot for both a coffee meeting and people watching.
 It’s easy to get to from just about anywhere in the city, and they serve surprisingly affordable breakfast that’s definitely worth checking out.

-Ground Central is a Midtown coffee shop with a back room that kind of looks like someone’s library.
-It is a nice spot to meet with a couple people over coffee near Grand Central.
-The back room is pretty dark, but on the plus side, it means the area’s chorus of jackhammers, horns, and sirens are somewhat muted.
+Ground Central is a Midtown coffee shop with a back room that looks kind of like someone’s library, and it’s a nice spot for a meeting with a few people who eventually need to get back to Grand Central.
+The back room is pretty dark, but on the plus side, the area’s chorus of jackhammers, horns, and sirens feels somewhat muted.